lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 requested nonce, CMP offers several ways to indicate this.
 Which variant fits depends on the circumstances.

-- Respond an error message containing the PKIFailureInfo bit as defined by {{RFC9483}}.
+- Respond with an error message containing the PKIFailureInfo bit as defined by {{RFC9483}}.
-- If HTTP or COAP is used for transferring the general message, return an status code on transfer level as described in {{RFC9811}} or {{RFC9482}}.
+- If HTTP or CoAP is used for transferring the general message, return a status code on transfer level as described in {{RFC9811}} or {{RFC9482}}.

 # Use with EST {#EST}